pymc-devs/pymc/README.rst

     pip install -r requirements.txt

 .. note::

+   * If you have Theano installed, please remove it and install Theano-PyMC via Conda Forge, seen below:

+    ``conda remove theano``

-   If you already have `Theano-PyMC <https://github.com/pymc-devs/Theano-PyMC>`__ installed, then re-install the module, as such
+   * If you have an outdated version of Theano-PyMC, then re-install the module via Conda Forge:

     ``conda remove theano-pymc -y``